yuewei-ling/yuewei-ling.github.io/_pages/includes/pub.md

 [**Research on the construction of a value adjustor for the inpatient rehabilitation services based on the principle of value-based health care**](http://journal.healthpolicy.cn/html/20240307.htm) | in Chinese | 2024<br/>
 Wang X, Li J, Wei X, Liu S, Li J, Li Y, **Ling Y**, Lu D, Chen J
-- This study constructed a value adjustor for inpatient rehabilitation services that enables comparable assessment of rehabilitation outcomes, supporting value-based payment reform under Chinese healthcare insurance system.
+- This study developed a value adjustor for inpatient rehabilitation services, which can provide comparable assessment of rehabilitation outcomes, and further support value-based payment reform under Chinese healthcare insurance system.
 </div>
 </div>